 The trio posted fliers around campus looking for a lead singer.
-In fact, the flier was so simple it just said "country band looking for singer," and included a phone number.
+The flier was so simple it just said "country band looking for singer," and included a phone number.
 And that's precisely when a young agricultural science major named George Strait answered the call.

 Of course, after years of honing their chops in Central Texas, Strait started making trips to Nashville with Finlay and eventually signed with MCA Records.
 That's when everything changed.
 But despite the plethora of musicians available in Nashville, Strait stuck by his road warrior band.

 Ron Cabal was one of the founding band members and played guitar in the band for about eight years before eventually bowing out.
 He played a pivotal role in the group's early development before leaving in 1984.
 He sadly passed away in a hit-and-run accident in Austin in 1996.

 Mike Daily (steel guitar) is another founding member who still plays with Strait.
 His dad Pappy Daily was also a big part of their early days since he first arranged for the band to record two songs in 1976.

 Stoney Ridge's originally drummer Tommy Foote returned from Houston in late 1975 to rejoin the new band and held that position all the way up until 1983.
 That's when he got out from behind the kit to become the road manager, a position he still holds to this day.
 Roger Montgomery played drums 1987 when Mike Kennedy joined and played up until his recent passing.